 Your college application burnout alternative

 When I was in high school, I took the advice to “get involved” and threw myself into so many extracurricular activities and leadership positions that I barely had time for my rigorous studies (let alone a normal sleep schedule).
 But what I didn’t know was getting involved didn’t give me anything special to put on my résumé—it didn’t give me that “wow” factor that the Ivy League schools I was applying to wanted to see.
 It didn’t even put me on their radar.
-What it did make me was severely burnt out.
+What it did make me was severely burnt out

 All this made me realize I needed to take control of my own path again.
 I needed to cut out any extracurricular activities and efforts that didn’t exactly align with my passions and find one thing that did.
 So I started volunteering at a local elementary school.
 There, I created my first passion project—a program that focused on helping low-income students master math and literacy.
 From then on, I focused on what I was truly passionate about.
 I wrote compelling essays about this passion project, and I reached out to professors about it…and started going to bed at a reasonable hour.

 I didn't have a bunch of extracurriculars anymore.
 I didn't attend any summer programs.
 I didn’t do what everyone else was doing.
 Instead, I demonstrated that I was an action-taker.
-I got accepted into University of Southern California and Harvard University because I showed them I was passionate about my field of study, could take initiative, and was determined to grow.
+I got accepted to the University of Southern California and Harvard University because I showed them I was passionate about my field of study, could take initiative, and was determined to grow.
 My passion project said more about me than 100 extracurriculars ever could.

 You may be stuck at home during a global pandemic without any extracurriculars, but you don’t need all of them to demonstrate your achievement.
 You only need one strong passion project to show your dream colleges who you really are.